The Largest Consumer Of Fireworks In The United States Is?

 While those celebrations burn through a huge number of fireworks, they’re only logging that kind of volume once a year.
 To secure a position as the biggest fireworks consumer in the nation, you’ve got to do more than throw a really big bash once a year: you have to put on a display night after night all year long.

-Who has the kind of deep pockets that sustain daily fireworks shows?
+Who has the kind of deep pockets that can sustain daily fireworks shows?
 None other than the Walt Disney Company.
-Daily fireworks shows at multiple locations including Walt Disney World, Disney Land, and EPCOT easily put Disney in a class all their own when it comes to fireworks budgets.
+Daily fireworks shows at multiple locations including Walt Disney World, Disneyland, and EPCOT easily put Disney in a class all their own when it comes to fireworks budgets.
 How big is that budget?
-While Disney is notoriously tight lipped about all aspects of their operations, rough estimates based on the number of fireworks set off at their various locations would put the annual cost at a conservative 45 million dollars a year.
+While Disney is notoriously tight-lipped about all aspects of their operations, rough estimates based on the number of fireworks set off at their various locations would put the annual cost at over 50 million dollars a year.